 - Watering with sprinklers that incorporate water-conserving nozzles is limited to 15 minutes of use on an approved watering day.

 Residents who don’t comply with these rules will be issued a warning, followed by escalating fines for repeated offenses.
 But conservation doesn’t have to mean deprivation.
 A licensed general contractor specializing in backyard remodeling can help you create enjoyable outdoor spaces that save water.
 Here are a few eco-friendly home improvement ideas to get you started.

 Lawn and Garden Eco-friendly Projects

 The grasses and plants you choose will have a major impact on your water usage.
-Drought-tolerant natives will thrive despite watering limits, but you can still enjoy showy cultivars with some strategic planting.
+Drought-tolerant natives will thrive despite watering limits, but you can still enjoy showy cultivars with some strategic planting without using hard water.
 Some things to keep in mind:

 - Native species like Matilija Poppy, Hoary California Fuchsia, and Desert Mallow bloom beautifully with minimal watering.
 Succulents like Our Lord’s Candle, Chalk Liveforever, and Shaw’s Agave offer easy textural interest.
 A general contractor with experience in landscape design will be able to guide you through creating gorgeous groupings that require little to no maintenance.

 - If you love the look of tropical plants, try having them arranged together and focusing irrigation in that area.

 - Consider replacing your grass lawn with drought-tolerant plants or even artificial turf.
 This simple swap will save a 1,000-square-foot lawn between 35 and 75 gallons of water annually.

 - Having a thick layer of living mulch applied around plantings and throughout gardens not only improves water retention and protects root systems against temperature fluctuations, but it will add nutrients to the soil as it breaks down.